Kandinsky Art Lesson Idea

 Stand a child at the front of the class, in an unusual position they can hold for 10 seconds.
 Ask the class to draw the child as described above.
 Repeat as many times as you like, they’ll soon get the idea.
 Practice drawing animals, houses, trees etc using the same method – the fewer lines the better.

-Instruct the children to compose a picture around a given theme, but they must draw all objects as described.
+Instruct school children to compose a picture around a given theme, but they must draw all objects as described.
 Paint the composition with colour, but not necessarily in the ‘right places’.
 For example, the sky could be blue, but the blue could appear anywhere on the painting.

 Encourage Experimentation.
 With the finished paintings, ‘read’ the colours blue (sky), green (grass) Red (happy) read the shapes (could be figures, castles etc.) to understand the painting.
 The idea is we read the painting like we read a book – it’s just a different language.
 A great idea for an art lesson in school.

 Wassily Kandinsky was one of the most original and influential artists of the twentieth-century and a pioneer of abstract painting.
 His “inner necessity” to express his emotional perceptions led to the development of an abstract style of painting, based on the non-representational properties of colour and form.
 Colour could have shape, colour could be a sound, colour could have feeling.
 Kandinsky’s compositions (paintings) were the culmination of his efforts to create “pure painting”.
 Painting that would provide the same emotional power as a musical composition.

 Education and Early Influences